Virginia Marijuana Defense Attorney

 If Ineligible for Virginia’s First Offender Program

 A person charged with possession of marijuana as a first offense but who is not eligible for the first offender program faces potential penalties of up to 30 days imprisonment and a fine up to $500.00; either or both can be imposed by the court.
 A conviction for a first offense is categorized as an un-classed misdemeanor.
 A second or subsequent conviction for possession of marijuana is categorized as a class 1 misdemeanor.
 Potential penalties for conviction of a class 1 misdemeanor includes up to 12 months imprisonment and a fine up to $2500.00; either or both can be imposed by the court.

-The only statutory defense (non-constitutionally based) to the possession of marijuana is if a person obtains the marijuana directly from, or pursuant to, a valid prescription or order of a practicioner (a doctor) while acting in the course of their professional practice.
-There are other costitutional defenses but each and every one of those is specific to very specific facts and circumstances that an individual may find themselves in.
+The only statutory defense (non-constitutionally based) to the possession of marijuana is if a person obtains the marijuana directly from, or pursuant to, a valid prescription or order of a practitioner (a doctor) while acting in the course of his professional practice or except as otherwise authorized by the Drug Control Act.
+There are other constitutional defenses but each and every one of those is specific to very specific facts and circumstances that an individual may find themselves in.

 Moreover, with regard to possession of marijuana in the form of cannabidiol oil or THC-A oil, it is an affirmative defense that the oil was possessed pursuant to a valid written certification issued by a practitioner in the course of his professional practice for treatment or to alleviate the symptoms of the individual’s diagnosed condition or disease or, if the individual is the parent or legal guardian of a minor or an incapacitated adult, the minor or incapacitated adult’s condition or disease.